 By Angie Rieck-Hinz

 Agronomy in the Field is a series of workshops for women designed to improve agronomic skills and increase knowledge for decision-making.
-This program is being offered at three locations in 2016.
+This program is being offered in three locations in 2016.
 The original North Central co-hort will continue to meet once a month at the Northern Iowa Research Farm near Kanawha in Hancock County.
 The Central co-hort is new and will meet twice a month at the Smeltzer Iowa Learning farm in central Iowa near Otho in Webster County.
 The Southeast co-hort is also new and will meet twice a month at the Southeast Research Farm near Crawfordsville in Washington County.

 The co-horts will start meeting in late April or early May depending on when corn planting starts.
 There is no cost to participate in these groups, nor do you have to attend every session.
 A follow-up/recap email newsletter will be sent following each meeting to review what we talked about and also update those unable to participate.